Server/client boundaries are unclear.

 What you get

-A report that explains the risk and the next patch boundary.
+A report that explains the risk and the next safe patch boundary.

-Each finding has a plain-English founder summary and expandable technical evidence with affected files, recommended fixes, acceptance criteria, and regression cautions.
+Each finding has a plain-English founder summary plus technical evidence with affected files, recommended fixes, acceptance criteria, and regression cautions.

 Sample findings